co-occurring disorders in men

 Depression

-About 16 million Americans experienced depression within the previous year.
+In the year 2020, the number of adults who experienced a major depressive episode reached 21 million people.
 Depression isn’t just feeling sad or down.
-Depression is related to specific symptoms that last for more than 2 weeks.
+Depression is related to specific symptoms that last for more than two weeks.
 These symptoms may include:

 • Lack of energy